Earl Thomas

 Earl Winty Thomas III (born May 7, 1989) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Texas Longhorns and received consensus All-American honors and played in the 2010 BCS National Championship Game.
 He left after his redshirt sophomore year and he was selected by the Seattle Seahawks in the first round of the 2010 NFL draft.
-During his time with the Seahawks, he made six Pro Bowls and five All-Pro teams as he was a core member of the Legion of Boom defense, winning Super Bowl XLVIII against the Denver Broncos and started in Super Bowl XLIX.
+During his time with the Seahawks, he made six Pro Bowls and five All-Pro teams as he was a core member of the Legion of Boom defense, winning Super Bowl XLVIII against the Denver Broncos and starting in Super Bowl XLIX.
 After nine seasons with Seattle, he signed with the Baltimore Ravens as a free agent and played one season while earning his seventh Pro Bowl invite.

 Early life

 Thomas attended West Orange-Stark High School in Orange, Texas, where he played for the West Orange-Stark Mustangs high school football team, and also lettered in basketball, baseball and track and field.
 While there, he was an all-state selection and three-year starter at defensive back, running back and wide receiver.
 He recorded 112 career tackles with 11 interceptions, two kickoff return touchdowns and two punt return touchdowns, while also having 1,850 rushing yards and 2,140 receiving yards in his career.

 Thomas was on the school's track & field team, where he competed as a sprinter and jumper, and was a member of the 4 × 200 meters relay team that reached the state finals, at 1:27.92.
 He finished second in the long jump at the 2007 Region 3-3A Meet, with a personal-best mark of 7.14 meters.

 Considered a four-star recruit by Rivals.com, Thomas was ranked as the No. 12 athlete in 2007.